 This gang of rogues (whose failures in every aspect of government, and whose refusal to admit any failure, are mind-boggling) having recently been re-elected — or elected for the first time, depending on one’s point of view — here’s a fair question:

 What if these Machiavellian gangsters will succeed in transforming America into a grotesque parody of its former self, and grind its lofty principles into the dirt?
 (Chinese proverb: “If you don’t change direction, you will end up where you’re going.”)

 You know, don’t you, that George Walker Bush could decide today that you are a terrorist, and you could be arrested tonight and shipped off secretly to an undisclosed location, without benefit of counsel or ever being charged with a crime — perhaps even exported to a prison in a one of several foreign countries where the use of torture on prisoners is commonly and openly practiced — and detained for the rest of your life?

-It’s happening to hundreds of people already
+It’s happening to hundreds of people already; why not you?